risk-first/website/menagerie/Risk-Landscape.md

 It's tempting to think of our [Risk Landscape](Risk-Landscape) as being like a [Fitness Landscape](https://en.wikipedia.org/wiki/Fitness_landscape).
 That is, you have a "cost function" which is your height above the landscape, and you try and optimise by moving downhill in a [Gradient Descent](https://en.wikipedia.org/wiki/Gradient_descent) fashion.

-However, there's a problem with this:  As we said in [Evaluating Risk](Evaluating-Risk), we don't have a cost function.
+However, there's a problem with this:  as we said in [Evaluating Risk](Evaluating-Risk), we don't have a cost function.
 We can only guess at what risks there are.
 And, we have to go on our _experience_.
 For this reason, I prefer to think of the [Risk Landscape](Risk-Landscape) as a terrain which contains _fauna_ and _obstacles_ (or, specifically [_Boundaries_](Boundary-Risk)).

 Just as I can tell you that the landscape outside your window will probably will have some trees, fields and buildings, and that the buildings are likely to be joined together by roads, we can make generalisations about risks too.